broadinstitute/warp/pipelines/broad/dna_seq/germline/joint_genotyping/UltimaGenomics/UltimaGenomicsJointGenotyping.changelog.md

 # 1.1.5
 2023-12-14 (Date of Last Commit)

 * Updated VETS filtering pipeline to GATK version 4.5.0.0.
+Does not affect outputs.

 # 1.1.4
 2023-06-29 (Date of Last Commit)